 The Shams were much-loved by punk figures I'd idolized in my CBGB days: Richard Hell wrote our bio; Lenny Kaye produced our album for Matador in the early 90's; Robert Quine played guitar.
 The Shams performed all over the US on our own and toured with both the Indigo Girls AND Urge Overkill.
 I think we may be the only group on earth who can claim that.

-I continue to tour the US, Canada, UK and Europe.
+I still love to tour the US, Canada, UK and Europe and won't quit until I get to play in Central and South America, Japan and Australia (I won't quit then either).
 In the mid-2000's I relocated to rural France with my now-husband, underground pop legend Wreckless Eric.
-We made three albums and toured the world together and even though we've gone back to being solo artists, we still play together and occasionally host concerts at our house in New York's beautiful Hudson Valley.
+We made three albums and toured together for almost ten years.
+Even though we've gone back to being solo artists, we still play together and occasionally host concerts at our house in New York's beautiful Hudson Valley.
 When I'm not writing or playing or listening to music or helping Eric fix up our shabby fifties house, I pour beer and sell books at The Spotty Dog bookstore/bar in Hudson, NY.